ChrisHammond/chrishammond_astro/src/content/post/2007/january-15th-2007.md

 publishDate: 2007-01-15T10:23:00
 updateDate: 2008-01-23T16:51:06
 tags: []
-excerpt: "I&#39;ve skipped a few days, haven&#39;t eaten too badly during that time, but being without power has limited out choices, and the use of the scale.
-I&#39;ll post weight updates when I have power..."
+excerpt: "Discover how power outages affect diet and weight management.
+Stay tuned for weight updates once power is restored!"
 url: /2007/january-15th-2007  # Use the generated URL with year
 ---
 I&#39;ve skipped a few days, haven&#39;t eaten too badly during that time, but being without power has limited out choices, and the use of the scale.
 I&#39;ll post weight updates when I have power again!<img src="https://65lbs.com/aggbug.aspx?PostID=39" width="1" height="1">